Brookstone files for bankruptcy and will close all of its mall stores

 Related: Claire's files for bankruptcy

-The company, which started in 1965 with a classified ad in Popular Mechanics magazine, struggled to implement a digital strategy as shoppers found more places online to buy speakers, headphones, and tech tools they used to only be able to find at Brookstone.

-"The category is Amazon bait," Cohen said.
-"They lost the thread of newness, innovation and excitement."
+"We believe our strength is identifying, developing and selling products that are functional in purpose, distinctive in quality and design and not widely available from other retailers," Brookstone said in the filing.

+In the mid 1990s, Bain Capital, then led by Mitt Romney, took the company public.
+It operated publicly for close to a decade and then was sold in 2005 to a group of buyers that included a private equity firm in the United States and a Chinese-based retailer.

-Steven Schwartz, Brookstone's former chief merchandising officer and interim CEO, called Brookstone's decline "heartbreaking" in a phone interview last week.
+"When the company went private it was probably coming off of the most successful run in its history," Steven Schwartz, Brookstone's former chief merchandising officer and interim CEO, said in a phone interview last week.

+The two ownership groups did not share the same priorities and Brookstone cycled through around 10 CEOs during the same stretch, Schwartz said.
+Turnover made it hard to implement a consistent strategy and vision.

-"We were an amazing store company, but we didn't have our eyes on the ball the right way digitally."
+"We were an amazing store company, but we didn't have our eyes on the ball the right way digitally," he said.

+In 2014, Brookstone filed for bankruptcy and was sold to a Chinese consortium for $136 million.
+At the time, Brookstone operated 240 stores, 70 fewer than it had in 2006.